 Points to Note:

 - If exception sub process is not used in the inbound integration flow with Best Effort QoS of AS2 Sender and an exception occurs in the integration flow, then the processing exception is sent to the Sender partner instead of MDN.
-In all other cases, the value of SAP_AS2_MDN header is sent to the Sender partner.
+In all other cases, the value of SAP_AS2_MDN exchange property is sent to the Sender partner.

 In this blog, we learnt about how to use Best Effort Quality of Service (QoS) on AS2 Sender for synchronous message processing.
 We also learnt on how to customize the MDN to add additional processing information.